amyksu/dsp/lessons/command_line/command_line_lecture.md

 This "changes directory" and makes the named directory our new working directory.

 > Question: How could we make sure that we moved?
+> Answer: We can us `ls` to show the directory list

 Let's get a few special things out of the way as well for command line.
 When we talk about folders, we don't always want to move "into" the next folder